GoelBiju/goelbiju/README.md

 - 🔭 I’m currently developing [Visualising Optimisation Data](https://github.com/GoelBiju/Visualising-Optimisation-Data)

-- 🌱 I’m looking to learn mobile development to work on [MJSSA Digital Library](https://github.com/MJSSA/digital-library-mobile)
+- 🌱 I’m looking to learn mobile development for work on [MJSSA Digital Library](https://github.com/MJSSA/digital-library-mobile)

 <!--
 **GoelBiju/goelbiju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.